manuelbomi/Enterprise-Architects--Playbook-with-dbt-Databricks----Enterprise-Data-Analytics-AI-Foundations/README.md

 ##### <ins>Flexibility & Platform Portability </ins>:
 ###### Works across major cloud data platforms like Snowflake, BigQuery, and Redshift, fitting into modern data stacks.

+##### We also discuss numerous avenues through which different enterprises such as healthcare, hospitality business, finance etc., can benefit from using the template.

 ---